Islamic Cairo, Egypt

 6. Visit the Tombs of Mamluks

-For history lovers, a walk through the Tombs of the Mamluks in the southern part of Islamic Cairo is a must.
+For history lovers, a walk through the Tombs of the Mamluks in the south.
 This tranquil quarter houses elaborate tombs and mausoleums dating to the Mamluk era.
 These tombs are set in a discreet corner of the district, offering an intriguing lens into the lives and legacies of Cairo's Mamluk rulers.

 7. Visit Hidden Courtyards and Mosques